 I do not purposefully try to emulate or paint in a particular art style.
 What and how I paint is innate and spontaneous.
 However, people always ask me, or even more often, tell me, what style "I fit into".
 So I wondered and did some research.
 I believe my painting styles are best reflected as post-impressionistic not impressionistic.
 I'm sure better educated artminds will argue and disagree - so be it.

-Here is a comparitive over-view of the two styles
+Here is an over-view of the two styles:

 1.Impressionism was a style of painting which emphasized color and depicted realistic scenes of ordinary subjects while postimpressionism was a style of painting which was derived from impressionism.

 2.Impressionist paintings were done outdoors while postimpressionist paintings were done in a studio.

 3.Postimpressionism used geometric form to depict its subjects while impressionism used small, thin brushstrokes that gave the painting softer edges.